sanhaus/control-panel.en/help/api/using/managing-services-and-subscriptions.md

 <!-- + réponse -->

+### Deleting a service subscription for a specific profile

 This is a three-steps procedure.

-1. Retrieve the subscriptions URL for the desired profile.
+1. Retrieve the desired service and its subscription URL.
-1. Perform a GET request on the subscriptions URL.
+1. Perform a GET request on the subscriptions URL to retrieve all profiles subscriptions.
-1. Perform a DELETE request on the desired service URL.
+1. Perform a DELETE request on the desired profile subscription URL.

 If the delete request is successful, the response status is 204 No Content.

-### Deleting a service subscription for a specific profile

->Retrieve the service record.
+Retrieve the service record.

 ```